Creating a Career Development Plan: Tips and Strategies

 How to Make Your Career Development Plan

-A career development plan involves analyzing abilities and strengths before taking action to improve your professional growth.
+A career development plan requires evaluating abilities and strengths and then taking proactive steps towards professional development.

 - What do I have in my current soft and technical skills?